Why Are Whole Foods So Expensive?

 Conclusion

 To summarise the article, a few points can be made about whole foods.
 Whole foods are expensive for their production process, but they provide better nutritional value than other cheap, processed food substitutes.
 Consuming whole foods also comes with great health benefits.
-As expensive they may be, they are worth the cost.
+As expensive as they may be, they are worth the cost.